 - If you and a colleague request sharing a double room, we must be in receipt of both registrations before a room will be assigned.

-- If you and a colleague or colleagues request sharing an adjoining bathroom in the Goldsworth Valley complexes (i.e., ask to be suitemates), we must be in receipt of all registrations before rooms will be assigned.
+- You and a colleague or colleagues may request sharing an adjoining bathroom in the Goldsworth Valley complexes (i.e., ask to be suitemates), but suitemate requests can be honored only if registrations for all interested parties are received within five working days.

 - Room assignments are indicated on the pre-registration packet, and keys are picked up at registration in the Eldridge-Fox lobby of the Goldsworth Valley 3 residence halls.